nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_CREATE.md

 2. The new serializer will be used to validate and save the new game in the `create` method.
 Here is what the updated `create` method will now look like:
     ```python
+    // add this line at the top with the other imports
+    from django.core.exceptions import ValidationError

+    // this will replace the previous create method
     def create(self, request):
         """Handle POST operations